- Date : 06/04/2018

-When Mr Verma was 35 years old, he was very organised with his finances and investments.
+When Mr Verma was 35 years old, he was meticulous with his finances and investments.
 He had a wife and a young son to support.
-He bought various kinds of insurance, including a life plan and a health plan.
+He bought various kinds of insurance policies, including a life plan and a health plan.

 Fast forward to today.
 As a 67-year-old retired grandfather, Mr Verma is unsure what to do with his retirement money.
-Should he get some pension or senior insurance plans?
+Should he consider receiving a pension or evaluate mediclaim plans for senior citizens?
 Or, should he get a few fixed deposits in his name?
 Or maybe invest in his granddaughter’s education?
 His options are many but he cannot decide on the right one.